Autonomous Vehicles: Open-Source Technologies, Considerations, and Development: Simultaneous Localization and Mapping

 \subsection{LiDAR SLAM}

 LiDAR is another widely used sensor in SLAM.
 It produces a point-cloud output representing the environment and is one of the two sensors in the KITTI dataset and benchmark.
 LiDAR is the sensor of choice for many top-performing algorithms in the KITTI performance rankings.
 Many algorithms are based upon the LiDAR Odometry and Mapping (LOAM) algorithm \cite{c20} due to its high performance on the KITTI dataset.
-Examples include Fast-LOAM \cite{c21}, Lightweight and Ground Optimized LOAM (LeGO-LOAM) \cite{c22}, Intensity Scan-Context LOAM (ISCLOAM) \cite{c23}, LOAM-Velodyne \cite{c24}, and LOAM-Livox \cite{c25}.
-Other LiDAR SLAM packages that are not based on LOAM are LIO-SLAM \cite{c26}, HDL-graph \cite{c20.5}, and MULLS \cite{c27}.
+Many LiDAR SLAM algorithms are derived from the LOAM algorithm \cite{c21, c22, c23, c24, c25}.
+There are other LiDAR SLAM algorithms not derived from LOAM as well \cite{c26, c20.5, c27}.
 Google Cartographer is a 2D SLAM framework \cite{c28} which differentiates it from the other 3D SLAM packages.
 These are all powerful SLAM algorithms for use in autonomous vehicle development.